Paper of the Month & Year

 Papers can be accepted for publication in any peer-reviewed journal.

 Papers must present original research.
-Narrative reviews, editorials and commentaries (or similar) are not eligible for the awards.
+Narrative reviews, Systematic Reviews, editorials and commentaries (or similar) are not eligible for the awards.

 A member is only eligible to receive 1 ‘Paper of the Month’ award per calendar year.